edubart/nelua-lang/docs/pages/overview.md

 ```

 --------------------------------------------------------------------------------
-## Lazy functions
+## Polymorphic functions

+Polymorphic functions, or in short poly functions in the sources,
-Lazy functions are functions which contains arguments that it's proprieties can
+are functions which contains arguments that proprieties can
-only be known when calling the function at compile time,
+only be known when calling the function at compile time.
-they are processed and defined lazily (lately) after trying to call it.
+They are defined and processed lately when calling it for the first time.
+The are used to specialize the function different arguments types.
-They are memoized (only defined once for each kind of arguments).
+They are memoized (only defined once for each kind of specialization).

 ```nelua
 local function add(a: auto, b: auto)